s3683007/A2-G2/README.md

 3. Enter your password after the prompt.
 4. If you have forgotten your password then enter 1 to retrieve your password.

-#### View Your Tickets
+#### View Assigned Tickets
-1. Follow Login section, steps 1-3 as a prerequisite.
+1. Enter 1 when in the Technician Menu.

+#### Change Ticket Severity
+1. Select 2 in the Technician Menu.
+2. Enter the number corresponding with the ticket number you wish to alter.
+3. Enter a severity level between 1 - 3.

+### Change Ticket Status
+1. Select 3 in the Technician Menu.
-2. Enter 1 in the staff menu to view open tickets.
+2. Enter the number corresponding with the ticket number you wish to alter.
+3. Enter either 1 for closed and resolved or 2 for colsed and unresolved.

-#### View All Tickets
+### View All Tickets
-1. Follow Login section, steps 1-3 as a prerequisite.
-2. Enter 2 in the staff menu to view open tickets.
+1. Select 4 in the Technician Menu to view all tickets within the system.

 ## Roadmap